Why is Good Product Photography So Important on Amazon?

 Finally, get any imperfections removed with a few professional image touch-ups and split test those Hero Images you’re torn between to see what gets the best engagement (don’t worry, it won’t mess up your keyword indexing or ranking).

-If you’re new to all this product photography and image editing business then we recommend hiring a small handful of designers off sites such as Fiverr or Upwork to see how they do.
+If you’re new to all amazon product photography and image editing business then we recommend hiring a small handful of designers off sites such as Fiverr or Upwork to see how they do.
 It may seem like overkill, but out of that bunch you’re likely to find the right one for you

 The Hero Image